Vaccinate — or say goodbye to your studies

 Universities say they cannot cater to students without everyone being protected, though they will offer exemptions on medical or religious grounds

-Students who fail to get vaccinated against Covid-19 won’t be able to register for courses and may even be deregistered.
+Students who fail to get vaccinated against Covid-19 and fail to get an exemption may not be able to register for courses and could even be deregistered

 Those are among the measures several universities are adopting as they impose mandatory vaccination for staff and students from next year.

-The institutions’ tough stance comes as statistics from Higher Health, a unit within the department of higher education, indicates that only 400,000 of the 2.1-million students in the higher education sector are either partially or fully vaccinated.
+The institutions’ tough stance comes as statistics from Higher Health, a unit within the department of higher education, indicates that only to 500,000 of the 2-million students in the higher education sector are either partially or fully vaccinated.

 The SA Union of Students (SAUS) and Nehawu have rejected mandatory vaccination. .